We have reviewed and updated this note, making minor changes throughout.

 - an agreement to pay a reasonable sum for the work done; or

-- agreed a scope of work under the original contract and the work falls outside that scope (and the parties did not have or did not use a variation (www.practicallaw.com/2-384-9447) procedure in the contract).
+- agreed a scope of work under the original contract and the work falls outside that scope (where the parties did not have or did not use a variation (www.practicallaw.com/2-384-9447) procedure in the contract).

-A contractor may claim a quantum meruit if it has worked under a letter of intent (www.practicallaw.com/5-382-8108).
+A contractor may sometimes claim a quantum meruit if it has worked under a letter of intent (www.practicallaw.com/5-382-8108).

 What the employer may claim from the contractor

 A claim for poor workmanship and/or defects in the works

 Defective work frequently occurs in construction projects.
 Defects (www.practicallaw.com/7-385-3757) may range from de minimis (www.practicallaw.com/4-382-6261) items included within snagging lists (www.practicallaw.com/4-107-7275) at practical completion (www.practicallaw.com/4-382-5332), to significant but undetected (or latent) problems.
 A defect is generally a breach of contract by the contractor, but could relate to design that the contractor did not carry out, in which case only a professional consultant might be liable.